 Once especially known for the beloved TV dinner, the frozen food sector has changed tremendously in the last decade: taste and quality have largely improved; better-for-you options have been introduced to the market in order to meet consumer needs; and shopper traffic in the frozen food aisle has been on the increase.
-But nevertheless, freezer-aisle items are struggling under not-satisfying growth rates.

 This text provides general information.
 Statista assumes no